Imagine this. The music is playing and the bride begins her walk down the aisle. Her stomach is filled with butterflies from nerves and excitement.

 Shoot the Engagements

-The engagement session also helps the couple learn to relax in front of your camera and gives them an idea of what to expect on the wedding day.
+The engagement session also helps the couple learn to relax in front of your camera.
+And it gives them an idea of what to expect on the wedding day.

-I include engagement photos in my full wedding package because they are so helpful in prepping for the wedding.
+I include engagement photos in my full wedding package.
+This is because they are so helpful in prepping for the wedding.

 Get a Contract

-Even if you are shooting a wedding for a close friend, get everything down on paper, including dates, times and addresses of the ceremony, reception and any other locations.
+Even if you are shooting a wedding for a close friend, get everything down on paper.
+This includes dates, times and addresses of the ceremony, reception and any other locations.

-Be clear on exactly what the bride and groom will receive when you are finished, whether that’s prints or digital files.
+Be clear on exactly what the bride and groom will receive.
+Whether that’s prints or digital files.
 This is why having a wedding photographer’s checklist is advisable.

 If this is your first wedding, make sure you have the appropriate gear.
 You don’t need a ten lens kit starting out.
 You do need a camera body, a bright zoom lens or a few prime lenses and a flash.